kbenoit/kbenoit-hugo-site/content/authors/admin/_index.md

 - Visitors
 ---

-Kenneth Benoit is Director of the [Data Science Institute](https://www.lse.ac.uk/dsi) at  at the [London School of Economics and Political Science](http://www.lse.ac.uk/), and Professor of Computational Social Science in the [Department of Methodology](http://www2.lse.ac.uk/methodologyInstitute/Home.aspx).
+Kenneth Benoit is Director of the [Data Science Institute](https://www.lse.ac.uk/dsi) at the [London School of Economics and Political Science](http://www.lse.ac.uk/), and Professor of Computational Social Science in the [Department of Methodology](http://www2.lse.ac.uk/methodologyInstitute/Home.aspx).
 He is also Professor (Part-time) in the School of Politics and International Relations, Australian National University.
 He has previously held positions in the [Department of Political Science](http://www.tcd.ie/Political_Science/) at  [Trinity College Dublin](http://www.tcd.ie "TCD") and at the [Central European University](http://www.ceu.hu) (Budapest).

 He received his Ph.D.
 (1998) from Harvard University, Department of Government with a specialization in applied statistical methods.